prof-nikki-garlic/aboutme/README.md

 - BA Communication, University of Pennsylvania _1997_

 ### Current Appointment
-- University of Nevada Reno, Judicial Studies _2020-_
+- Lead Faculty, University of Nevada Reno, Justice Management _2020-_

 ### Clerkships
 - US District Court for the District of New Jersey